Stephen-Seo/SeoSplasher/README.md

 ## Using Gradle

 The gradle build scripts build for Linux 32/64 and Windows 32/64 on a Arch Linux 64-bit system.
+Those on other systems can build with CMake instead.

 ### Prerequisites